mae-va/CINEREACT/README.md

 ```

-and now you have the latest stable version of node&npm.
+and now you have the latest stable version of node & npm.

 `npm i -g simple-react-app`  to install this package globally, from there you will be able to jumpstart as many boilerplates as you wish.

 `simple-react-app folderName`  to create a react boilerplate on the  `folderName`  folder.
 By default all dependencies are already installed, just  `cd folderName`  and start hacking.

-`yarn start`/`npm start`  to start dev server with hot reload, it's live on  `localhost:3000`.
+`yarn start`/`npm start`  to start dev server with hot reload, it's on live on  `localhost:3000`.

 `yarn run build`/`npm run build`  to build prod bundle, it includes both treeshaking and uglify to optimize the code as much as possible.